gilbarbara/colorizr/README.md

 ```

 **rgb2hsl(input: RGB | RGBArray): HSL**
-_convert an RGB object into an HSL object_
+Convert an RGB object into an HSL object.

 ```typescript
 import { rgb2hsl } from 'colorizr';